openfaas/docs/docs/reference/rest-api.md

 OpenFaaS CE and Standard support Basic Authentication, and OpenFaaS for Enterprises supports IAM using OIDC and JSON Web Tokens (JWT).

+### OpenFaaS CE and Standard

-Here's an example of how to list functions using the root user account:
+Here's an example of how to list functions using the root user account's password:

 ```bash
 export HOST=127.0.0.1:8080